JasonDCox/ML-Mentorship-GovSchool/Tensorflow/Desktop/readme.md

     4. Lastly, run the segments under Making a prediction video if you want to insert detections into a pre-filmed video
 6. Export the model
     1. Run the code segment under Freezing the Graph
+        1. This will create the export to be used for TensorRT
+    2. Run the code segment under Conversion to TFLite
+        1. This will create the export to be used for tfLite
 ### Evaluating results for models
 1. Everything will be done in the evaluation_stuff folder
 2. Copy the xml annotations from the test data into the annotations folder